antonija2602/antonija-zrno-frontend-portfolio/README.md

 These features collectively enhance the user experience and add interactivity to the website.

 ## Future
+1. Hide the mobile menu with a click outside of the menu:
+Enhance user experience by concealing the mobile menu with a single click anywhere outside of its area on the screen

-1. Switch between light and dark themes:
+2. Switch between light and dark themes:
 A single button facilitates the toggling of themes based on user preferences.

-2. Include and enable download for CV:
+3. Include and enable download for CV:
 The concept is to consolidate all essential showcase elements in a single location, simplifying the user experience and streamlining the process for both users and recruiters.

 ## Contact